satori-chatbots/user-simulator/README.md

   An option for loading predefined "personalities" can be enabled by typing inside of this field "personality:" and the path to the YAML file containing the desired personality.
 These personalities can go along with characteristics added by the programmer.

-## ask_about
+## goals

-This field is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
+This field, named "ask_about" in previous versions is used to narrow down the conversation topics the user simulator will carry out with the chatbot.
 It consists of a list of strings and dictionaries.

 The tester define a list of prompts with indications for the user simulator to check on the chatbot.